 Say the English word mother and notice how the vowel sound ends abruptly due to the following t.
 Now, compare this to the word father, where the vowel sound is more sustained.
 This contrast closely mirrors the distinction between the short and long German a.

-While the above English words offer good approximations, they do not perfectly match the German vowel sounds.
-To refine your pronunciation of the short German a, open the mouth slightly wider when saying mother.
+To refine your pronunciation, of the short German a, open the mouth slightly wider when saying mother.
 This produces the correct sound.
 For the long German a, say father, but produce the sound slightly further forward in your mouth; ensure that it doesn’t glide into a diphthong.
 The audio recordings will help you acquire the right sound.